isupreetk/crisis-response/README.md

 - **Time Management:** Balancing quality work with strict deadlines was challenging.
 We had to prioritize tasks efficiently to meet our goals.

 ## 🚀 Upcoming Updates
-- We plan to add a **reporting function** so users can directly report natural disasters they are experiencing.
+- We plan to add a **reporting function** so users can directly report natural disasters they're experiencing.
-- We are set to expand the platform's capabilities by introducing a login system, donation transaction form, chat functions, and more **essential menu options**.
+- We're set to expand the platform's capabilities by introducing a login system, donation transaction form, chat functions, and more **essential menu options**.
-- While our current design is mobile-focused, we are working to translate it into a user-friendly **desktop web version**.
+- While our current design is mobile-focused, we're working to translate it into a user-friendly **desktop web version**.

 ## 📚 References
 #### Presentation Slides